 - A view of children as capable and resilient.

-Early years of Language Arts in the Lower School are devoted to developing and supporting literacy.
-In all grades, lessons are designed to cultivate a culture of reading and an understanding of writing as a process.
+Early years of Language Arts in the lower school are devoted to developing and supporting literacy; children in kindergarten, first, and second grades not only learn to read and write, but come to see themselves as capable readers and writers.
 The workshop approach encourages students to regard reading and writing as interrelated; they learn to use their reading to develop their writing skills, and their writing as an avenue for understanding and appreciating the books they read.
+Through authentic experiences, students also develop the skills of critical thinking, articulate and persuasive speaking, and attentive and empathetic listening.

-Our Lower School math curriculum is a research-based, best practice curriculum.
-Expectations for students at each grade level are defined by the standards set forth by the National Council of Teachers of Mathematics.
-The curriculum emphasizes computational fluency, reasoning about mathematical ideas, and strategic mathematical thinking.
-Students gain experience with important areas of mathematics, including numbers and operations, geometry, measurement, data, and early algebra.
+Our lower school math curriculum (Everyday Math) is a research-based, best practice curriculum.
+Grade level expectations for students are defined by the standards set forth by the National Council of Teachers of Mathematics.
+The curriculum emphasizes both conceptual and procedural understanding; our students gain computational fluency, reason about mathematical ideas, and learn to think strategically.
+They gain experience in important areas of mathematics, including numbers and operations, geometry, measurement, data, and early algebra.

 Walk into our Middle School classrooms.
 You will not see heads bowed silently over textbooks, or students who listen passively as a teacher speaks.
 Instead, you will find small workshops in which students are active, engaged, and purposeful.
 You will find students designing, developing, and executing their own projects in Exploratory, our innovative independent study program.
 You will see students presenting original research to peers.